abaran30/lolot-api/README.md

 A Riot Games API key is required to use this REST API.
 The REST API is set up to consume the API key via environment variable `RIOT_GAMES_API_KEY` (see [config.js](https://github.com/abaran30/lolot-api/blob/master/config.js)).
 You can obtain an API key from the [Riot Games Developer portal](https://developer.riotgames.com/).

-### Riot Data Dragon URL

-Riot Games uses [Data Dragon](https://developer.riotgames.com/docs/lol#data-dragon) for game data and assets.
-Because Data Dragon is versioned, this REST API fetches the Data Dragon URL stored in environment variable `RIOT_DDRAGON_BASE_URL` (ensure that this is set to the latest version).

 ### CORS

 The REST API is using CORS and an origin has to be set (see [app.js](https://github.com/abaran30/lolot-api/blob/master/app.js)).
 The origin can be set to environment variable `LOLOT_ORIGIN` (see [config.js](https://github.com/abaran30/lolot-api/blob/master/config.js)).